mprestin77/AssignBackupPolicy-fn/README.md

 Login to OCI Cloud Console and Launch cloud shell

-Use the context for your region, Here ap-sydney-1 is used as an example
+Use the context for your region, here us-phoenix-1 is used as an example
 ```
 fn list context
-fn use context <region-name>
+fn use context us-phoenix-1
 ```
 C - Set up your Cloud Shell dev environment
 ```